Toeslagen? Everything you should know about government allowances in the Netherlands 2026

 Am I eligible for the kindgebonden budget?

-Whether or not you are eligible to receive the kindgebonden budget depends once again on a number of conditions:
+Whether or not you are eligible to receive the kindgebonden budget depends once again on some conditions:

 • Your child must be under the age of 18,